ALABAMA PUBLIC CHARTER SCHOOL COMMISSION

 - Each member of the commission shall have demonstrated understanding of and commitment to charter schooling as a tool for strengthening public education and shall sign an agreement to hear the appeal and review documents in a fair and impartial manner.

 - Membership of the commission shall be inclusive and reflect the racial, gender, geographic, urban/rural, and economic diversity of the state.
-The appointing authority shall consider the eight State Board of Education districts in determining the geographical diversity of the commission.

 - A member of the commission may be removed for failure to perform the duties of the appointment.

 - Whenever a vacancy on the commission exists, the appointing authority, within 60 days after the vacancy occurs, shall appoint a member for the remaining portion of the term in the same manner as the original appointment was made.

 - A member of the commission shall abstain from any vote that involves a local school system of which he or she is an employee or which he or she oversees as a member of a local school board.